Dric/wp-activity/readme.txt

 3. admin screen - one of the settings tabs
 4. admin screen - stats

 == ChangeLog ==

 = 2.0 =
 * Added auto-refresh for activity displayed on frontend (with AJAX).
+* Added compatibility with Wordpress 3.5 (no more warning in admin panel)
 * Added partial Russian translation (Thx to Semyon Nikiforov)
+* Added Swedish translation (Thx to Per Söderman)
 * Various Tweaks

 = 1.9.3 =
+* Stats graph now displays localized dates (Thx to Per Söderman).
 * Fixed bug with stats display.
 * Fixed bug with translation string.
 * Updated Dutch translation by [Venntom](http://wordpress.org/support/profile/venntom).